 Clean carbon build-up in the barrel

 When carbon builds up in the AR-15 rifle’s action, jams are likely to occur.
 You could have been cleaning the barrel regularly, but the action is always more sensitive to carbon buildup.
 So, focus your carbon cleaning task on the star chamber, the bolt, and the bolt carrier itself.
-The recommended solvent includes the gun cleaner and CLP, though you can also use the military gun cleaners such as Hoppes.
+The recommended solvent includes the gun cleaner and CLP, though you can also use the military gun cleaning kits such as Hoppes.
 If you don’t have these cleaners, you can use kerosene or diesel fuel to get rid of carbon buildup.
 Those stuck particles on the bolt can be properly removed by scraping the surface with a knife or any other gun pick particularly for scraping carbon off.

 Avoid mixing different ammo types